THE SCIENCE

 What are functional mushrooms

 Functional mushrooms are edible fungi studied for bioactive compounds that go beyond basic nutrition.
 They are foods, not medicines.
-The term covers a handful of well researched species, and Ffyngau works with three of them: lion’s mane (Hericium erinaceus), reishi (Ganoderma lucidum) and maitake (Grifola frondosa).
-We grow and process them in Wrexham, North Wales.
+The term covers a handful of well researched species, and Ffyngau works with two of them: lion’s mane (Hericium erinaceus) and reishi (Ganoderma lucidum).
+We blend and prepare them in Wrexham, North Wales.

 When people search for functional mushroom supplements UK, they are usually met with vague promises and very little detail about what is in the jar.
 We take the opposite approach.
 Each species has a different bioactive profile, a different research base, and a different reason for being in our range.
-You can read the specifics on the lion’s mane, reishi and maitake pages.
+You can read the specifics on the lion’s mane and reishi product pages.

-- Lion’s mane (Hericium erinaceus): studied mainly for cognition and mood.
+- Lion’s mane (Hericium erinaceus): most human research looks at cognition and mood.

-- Reishi (Ganoderma lucidum): studied mainly for immune markers and general wellbeing.
+- Reishi (Ganoderma lucidum): most human research looks at immune markers and general wellbeing.

 Bioactive compounds: beta-glucans and triterpenes